coldtype/coldtype/docs/tutorials/text.rst

 Of course, there’s a big downside to having direct control: it is excruciatingly slow.
 And more than that, even when you’re working with just a few letters, you might need to change those letters at the last minute, right before a project is due.

 Which is where code really shines.
 All the manipulations I’ve done so far are not "destructive," like Convert to Outlines.
-As far as we’re concerned, the "textbox" (so to speak) is still intact, ``StyledString("COLDTYPE"...``
+As far as we’re concerned, the "textbox" (so to speak) is still intact, ``StSt("COLDTYPE"...``

 To illustrate that point, let’s change the text: